zerkz/mcp/DEVELOPING.md

 }
 ```

-Once you're written your tool, you can register it in the `TOOL_REGISTRY` by adding the register function to the appropriate toolset array.
+Once you're written your tool, you can register it in the `TOOL_REGISTRY` ([registry.ts](./src/registry.ts)) by adding the exported tool function to the appropriate toolset array.
 For example, if your tool is part of the `orgs` toolset, you would add it to the `orgs` array.

 ## Testing